jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * There are two constraints
 * SNOB is the SNOBFit object
 * The two input parameters have again been unpacked from SNOB.next as x1 and x2
-* Each constraint is evaluated and stored as a separate column in a 2D-array, *F*
+* Each constraint is evaluated and stored as a separate column in the 2D-array *F*

 ### Naming Your Function Files
-When you save your objective and constraint function definitions to the appropriate place you must give the files a name.

 **The objective function and the constraint function should be given the same name, but should be saved to different directories**.
 For example, both functions above should be saved as **hsf18.m**.